IU-PR/Capstone_project/content/docs/CourseDescription/WeeklyTasks/Week_6.md

 This primary focus of the week should be on:

-- Polishing your projects to make sure they look complete and perform all of the MVP functionalities.
+- Polishing your projects to make sure they look complete and perform all the MVP functionalities.
 - Creating a compelling presentation that effectively communicates your project.

 When creating your presentation, keep the following in mind: